Pachyderm Versioned Data Concepts

 The Pachyderm data versioning system has the following main concepts:

-- A Pachyderm repository is the highest level data object.
+A Pachyderm repository is the highest level data object, an independent file system.
 Typically, each dataset in Pachyderm is its own repository.

-- Files and directories are actual data in your repository.
+Files are actual data in your repository.
 Pachyderm supports any type, size, and number of files.

-- Provenance expresses the relationship between various commits, branches, and repositories.
-It helps you to track the origin of each commit.
+Provenance expresses the relationship between branches in different repositories.
+It helps you understand the origin of all data in Pachyderm, ensuring each commit contains enough information to reconstruct the past.